erisu/cordova-audit/README.md

   No, if there is another third-party service, users can configure the endpoint to point at that provider.

-  One thing to note for perspective third-party service providers, all API request and response structure are governed by Cordova.
+  One thing to note for prospective third-party service providers, all API request and response structure are governed by Cordova.
 Cordova should have to conform to support multiple providers.

 - **Can users disable the audit?**